cascadiajs/cascadiajs/app/markdown/2025/attend.md

 1119 8th Ave<br />
 Seattle, WA 98101

-Please enter through the 8th Avenue entrance.
-The doors are accessible via a ramp and lead, at-grade, into the Main Lobby level.
-The lobby has an at-grade elevator serving the Great Hall, where all talks will take place.
+Please enter through the West Entrance, which is located off of Seneca street.

 Visit the Town Hall website for information on <a href="https://townhallseattle.org/locations-and-entrances/">location and entrances</a>, <a href="https://townhallseattle.org/public-transit/">public transit</a>, <a href="https://townhallseattle.org/parking/">parking</a> (including bike parking!) and <a href="https://townhallseattle.org/accessibility/">accessibility</a>.